Towards Sparse Video Understanding and Reasoning: Conclusion

 \section{Conclusion}

-We address two challenges in long-video VLM QA: information overload and weak awareness of key evidence. \revise is a frames-only, multi-round framework that requests a few query-relevant frames, maintains an explicit summary-as-state in \texttt{<summary>} with fixed fields $P/O/H/U/R$, and stops early when confident.
+We address two challenges in long-video VLM QA: information overload and weak awareness of key evidence. \revise is a frames-only, multi-round framework that requests a few query-relevant frames, maintains an explicit summary-as-state in \texttt{<summarize>} with fixed fields $P/O/H/U/R$, and stops early when confident.
 This design concentrates evidence, keeps token usage low, and preserves cross-turn coherence without modifying the backbone VLM.
 Across standard VQA benchmarks, \revise achieves competitive accuracy with single-digit frames on average, often with fewer rounds and lower prompt cost than caption-heavy or dense-frame baselines.
 Reinforcement fine-tuning further improves open-source VLMs by aligning frame selection, summary quality, and stopping behavior.
 It yields higher accuracy under the same frame budget. \textbf{Limitations.} \revise still has several limitations.
-(1) Backbone dependence: performance depends on the underlying VLM's visual fidelity and temporal reasoning, and weaker backbones can degrade the summary state.
-(2) Interaction latency: multi-round querying introduces additional API calls; single-shot models can be faster under strict latency constraints.
+(1) Backbone dependence: performance depends on the underlying VLM's visual fidelity and temporal reasoning, and weaker backbones can degrade the summary state; (2) Interaction latency: multi-round querying introduces additional API calls; single-shot models can be faster under strict latency constraints; (3) Frame granularity: the current system selects whole frames rather than spatial regions, which may limit efficiency on tasks requiring fine-grained localization.
+Future work could explore adaptive spatial cropping, stronger vision encoders, and extending \revise to open-ended generation tasks beyond multiple-choice QA.